python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

 GitHub Actions
 ==============

-The official GitHub Action for Python Semantic Release:
+There are two official GitHub Actions for Python Semantic Release:

 1. :ref:`python-semantic-release@TAG <gh_actions-psr>`
     This is the main action that runs the :ref:`version <cmd-version>` CLI